About the Thesis

 Who should write a thesis?

 If you wish to write a thesis, the department expects that you will have thought deeply about your topic, normally in the context of prior course work about that author, genre or general area.
-It is ideal if you can locate an adviser and make your proposal by the end of the second (spring) semester.
+It is ideal if you can locate an adviser and develop a topic by the end of the second semester of junior year.
+You should submit your proposal to the honors director by the end of the second (spring) semester.
+For 2016, the deadline will be Tuesday, May 3.
 Proposals for theses must be clearly, fully and specifically developed in about 500 words (two pages).
-They should also include a completed application form and GPA calculation form, which must be requested by email from firstname.lastname@example.org.
+They should also include a completed application form and GPA calculation form, which must be requested by email from email@example.com.
 Whether or not you apply in the late spring or the early fall, you will need to spend part of the summer reading, thinking and clarifying your topic.

 The 8 credits for the thesis are in addition to the regular requirements of the major, so in thinking about whether or not to apply for honors, you should consider also how you will complete the major itself.
 In fact, this is one reason so many good students choose not to do honors; they find they just have too many other things they want to learn.
 The worst reason to undertake a thesis is simply for the honors designation itself; the best is that you strongly desire to do extensive independent work on a sharply defined topic.
 We also recommend that thesis writers take no more than three classes in addition to the thesis, and that they take a course in literary theory, e.g., CLT 300 or English 285.